Who wants to make a shell wreath??

 Hi Friends!
 Is there anyone out there that doesn’t love high-end décor?
-I love thumbing through all those decorator magazines.
-I’m sure most of us do, but you know what I love even more?
+I love thumbing through all those decorator magazines, as I’m sure most of us do, but do you know what I love even more?
 Getting the high-end look for a fraction of the cost by creating it myself!

 It’s totally okay if you don’t feel like you inherited the creative genes in your family.
 Find something in one of those magazines that inspires you and create your own version.

 Today, I’m sharing what I created for my front door for Summer.

 I was inspired by this shell wreath by Pottery Barn: